 Just Mercy promises an introduction to the depth of thought, imagination, and challenge you can expect from your time at Loyola.
 We look forward to reading along with you and entering into a conversation that enlightens and enriches your experience.

-Members of the Class of 2020 will receive a copy of How to Win an Election during summer orientation and discuss it throughout November’s election and beyond.
+Members of the Class of 2021 will receive a copy of Just Mercy during summer orientation and discuss it throughout their first-year on the Evergreen campus.